 It's about time to turn that big

-README.md file from your project into something that supports a nice-looking markdown-driven documentaion, such as MkDocs
+README.md file from your project into something that supports nice-looking markdown-driven documentation, such as MkDocs.

 But we have the following requirements:

 - We want to serve it as part of your Django project.
 This means - being self-contained.

 - And also, we want it to be password-protected, using existing users in the system.

 In this article, we are going to do exactly that.

 /docs and if we have a login session, see the documentation.
 Otherwise - be redirected to login.

 First, we are going to setup our Django project and create